The Startup Accelerator FAQsAll your questions should be answered here.

 Our preferred form of payment is via GoCardless (a UK payments business started by some fellow escapees).
 On request, you can also pay by bank transfer or credit card.

-A £1,000 deposit payment is required within 48 hours of being offered a place and – at the same time – a 3-instalment payment plan of £400 will be created (payments are taken on 1st Sept, 1st Oct and 1st Nov).
+A £1,000 deposit payment is required within 48 hours of being offered a place and – at the same time – a 3-instalment payment plan of £416 will be created (payments are taken on 1st of the month for 3 months after you pay your deposit).

 What is your refund policy?